cb1kenobi/hyperloop/README.md

 If all goes well, this should compile the application source code and the native application and launch it in the iOS Simulator.

 *Note:* Add the `--clean` command to clean the `build` dir before building a different example.
+You can also specify a different `--dest` folder to build multiple different examples.

 ## Documentation & Community

 - [Wiki](https://github.com/appcelerator/hyperloop/wiki)
 - [Mailing List](https://groups.google.com/forum/#!forum/tinext)

-## Examples

-We have built a few examples to show off our work.
-Please look in the [Examples](https://github.com/appcelerator/hyperloop/tree/master/examples) folder for them.
-Please help by contribributing new examples that show off the power of Hyperloop.

 ## Design